-- 8.3.1 Where commercial feed is used, aquaculture operations should include procedures for avoiding feed contamination. - 8.3.2 Commercial feeds shall be obtained from a company registered and monitored by the competent authorities. - 8.3.3 Samples of commercial feeds should be inspected, monitored, and tested for aflatoxin and chloramphenicol by the competent authority. - 8.3.4 Feed ingredients, additives, premixes, and compound feeding stuff should be obtained from a company registered and monitored by the competent authorities. - 8.3.5 Imported formulated feeds shall be obtained from a company registered by the competent authority in compliance with existing regulations and in conformity with existing standards. - 8.3.6 Feeds should be stored properly in a cool, dry place to prevent spoilage, mold growth, and contamination.
-It should be organized to facilitate a first-in, first-out (FIFO) release and use. - 8.3.7 Medicated and non-medicated feeds should be stored separately to minimize the risk of feeding to non-target animals. - 8.3.8 The content of additives and veterinary drugs should comply with the existing regulations and conform with the existing standards. - 8.3.9 Packages should be properly labeled with the description of composition, storage conditions, manufacturing date, expiry date, feeding rate, and other necessary guidance in adequate language. - 8.3.10 Feeding practices should minimize the risk for biological, chemical, and physical contamination of feeds and animals. - 8.3.11 Feeding practices should prioritize the maintenance of water and sediment quality to prevent nutrient overloading and minimize waste.
-Sea-based facilities shall implement feeding strategies that prevent overfeeding and minimize pollution. - 8.3.12 Non-commercial feeds such as but not limited to live feeds, farm-formulated feeds, and natural food should be of good quality and suitable for the species. - 8.3.13 If non-pelleted feeds, or non-conventional feeds (i.e., bread) are used in the farm as fish feed, the protocol on the preparation and administration of such shall be provided.
+- 8.3.1 Where commercial feed is used, aquaculture operations should include procedures for avoiding feed contamination. - 8.3.2 Commercial feeds shall be obtained from a company registered and monitored by the the competent authorities - 8.3.3 Samples of commercial feeds should be inspected, monitored and tested for aflatoxin and chloramphenicol by the competent authority. - 8.3.4 Feed ingredients, additives, premixes and compound feeding stuffs should be obtained from a company registered and monitored by the competent authorities. - 8.3.5 Imported formulated feeds shall be obtained from a company registered by the competent authority in compliance with existing regulations and in conformity with the existing standards. - 8.3.6 Feeds should be stored properly in a cool, dry place to prevent spoilage, mold growth and contamination.
+It should be organized to facilitate a first-in, first-out (FIFO) release and use. - 8.3.7 Medicated and non-medicated feeds should be stored separately to minimize the risk of feeding to non-target animals. - 8.3.8 The content of additives and veterinary drugs should comply with the existing regulations and conform with the existing standards. - 8.3.9 Packages should be properly labeled with the description of composition, storage conditions, manufacturing date, expiry date, feeding rate, and other necessary guidance in adequate language. - 8.3.10 Feeding practices should minimize the risk for biological, chemical, and physical contamination of feeds and animals. - 8.3.11 Feeding practices should prioritize the maintenance of water and sediment quality to prevent nutrient overloading and minimize waste. - 8.3.12 Non-commercial feeds such as but not limited to live feeds, farm-formulated feeds, and natural food should be of good quality and suitable for the species. - 8.3.13 If non-pelleted feeds or fresh feeds (trash fish, chicken entrails, etc.) are used in the farm as fish feed, the protocol on the preparation and administration of such shall be provided. - 8.3.14 Probiotics and other biological inputs shall be registered with, and approved by, the relevant competent authorities. - 8.4 Harvesting, postharvesting, and transport